Zhoushan, Zhejiang, PR China

 Subsequently, the first delegation from Zhoushan arrived in Richmond in the fall of 1993.
 The establishment of Richmond-Zhoushan relationship was completed when former Mayor Rosemary Corbin led a delegation of 19 Richmonders to Zhoushan and signed the first mutual agreement in 1994.
 Since then, the two cities have strived to send delegations back and forth on an annual alternating basis.
 Many lasting relationships have been formed, along with appreciation and understanding of our cultures has increased.

-Richmond Zhoushan Commission meets on an adhoc basis.
+The Richmond Zhoushan Commission meets bi-monthly on the second Monday of the month at 4:00 pm at City Hall.
 Please phone staff at 510-620-6581 for information.